sparklemotion/nokogiri/doc/xml/parsing.md

 - Method Nokogiri::XML::parse (shorthand for Nokogiri::XML::Document.parse)
   to parse a string into a tree of \Nokogiri objects.
-  The topmost object is a Nokogiri::XML::Document object, which we will usually refer to as a document;
+  The topmost object is a Nokogiri::XML::Document object, which we will usually refer to as a document.

-  the document may have other objects as children.
+  A document may be childless (i.e., it may have no immediate child object), or it may have a single immediate child Nokogiri::XML::Element object -- its root.

 - Method Nokogiri::XML::DocumentFragment.parse
   to parse a string into a tree of \Nokogiri objects.
   The topmost object is a Nokogiri::XML::DocumentFragment object, which we will usually refer to as a fragment;
   the fragment may have other objects as children.

+  A document fragment may have multiple immediate child objects of various types.

 ## Text